arshidha817/AdventOfCode_2025/README.md

 ## About Advent of Code

 Advent of Code (AoC) is an annual, month-long coding challenge that provides a short programming puzzle every day from December 1st to 12th (was previously till Dec 25th).
 Each puzzle consists of two parts.
-The first part's answer unlocke the second part.
+The first part's answer unlocks the second.

 ---
 ## Repository Structure and File Naming